DeepLabCut/DLCutils/README.md

 This repository contains various scripts as well as links to other packages related to [DeepLabCut](https://github.com/AlexEMG/DeepLabCut).
 Feel free to contribute your own analysis methods, and perhaps some short notebook of how to use it.
 Thanks!

-## Example scripts for automation of analysis & training
+# Example scripts for scaling up your analysis & training:

 These two scripts illustrate how to train, test, and analyze videos for multiple projects automatically (scale_raining_and_evaluation.py) and how to analyze videos that are organized in subfolders automatically (scale_analysis_oversubfolders.py).
 Feel free to adjust them for your needs!